reynarzz/MinoTool/README.md

 Powered by the Unity's old GUI system.
 ![](readmefiles/unity3D_original_tool.gif)

-## And this is the port to MinoTool:
+## And this is the port to MinoTool:  OpenGl 3.3, dear Imgui, C#
 Showcasing object selection and box stack modification.
 ![](readmefiles/standalone_tool_3d.gif)